-9 Compatibility between RIST Main Profile and Simple Profile Devices device, the selection between RIST Main Profile and RIST Simple Profile shall be manually configured.
+9 Compatibility between RIST Main Profile and Simple Profile Devices

-RIST Main Profile adds a number of features to Simple Profile, but the underlying transport mechanism is still Simple Profile.
+RIST Main Profile adds several features to Simple Profile, but the underlying transport mechanism is still Simple Profile.
 Therefore, RIST Main Profile devices shall support operation in Simple Profile mode.

-In RIST Simple Profile, the sender is always the client and the receiver is always the server.
+In RIST Simple Profile, the sender is always the client, and the receiver is always the server.
 Stream transmission is always initiated by the sender.
-If the sender is a RIST Main Profile
+If the sender is a RIST Main Profile device, the selection between RIST Main Profile and RIST Simple Profile shall be manually configured.